sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-nodeJS-example.md

 }
 ```

-Provide the `chain ids` and the symbol of the asset to use
+#### Set up testnets and token symbol variables

+Next, we setup some variables used for the rest of the script, including the two Ethereum testnets this example will conduct the token transfer on (`Goerli` and `Sepolia`) and the symbol of the test token  (`ERC20LRTest`) we will be using.
+Paste in the following snippet into the `transfer.ts` file:

 ```ts
 // transfer.ts